1988 325I BMW

 (KEEP EVERYTHING ORGANIZED)

 At this point you need to rotate the camshaft until exhaust rocker number 6 is under full load.
 Now you need to remove the rocker arm clips from the top of each rocker.
 Now drive the rod out of the head towards the back of the head.
-Once the first rocker has been taken out, rotate the camshaft so that the number one lobe (exhaust) is at it’s peak.
-Now drive the rocker shaft all the way out
+Once the first rocker has been taken out, rotate the camshaft so that the number one lobe (exhaust) is at its peak.
+Now drive the rocker shaft all the way out.

-. removingrockershaft
+removingrockershaft

 Use a suitable dowel rod to drive the rocker arm shafts out of the head.